-These benefits are in the nature of "defined benefits scheme" and any increase or decrease in the benefit obligation is recognised in the consolidated income statement.
+These benefits are in the nature of "defined benefits scheme" and any increase or decrease in the benefit obligation is recognised in the consolidated statement of income.

 The Group also operates a voluntary employee saving scheme under which the Group and the employee contribute monthly on a fixed percentage of salaries basis.
-The scheme is managed and administered by the Board of trustees who are employees of the Group.
-The scheme is in the nature of defined contribution scheme and contributions by the Group are recognised as an expense in the consolidated income statement when they are due.
+The scheme is managed and administered by the bank.
+The scheme is in the nature of defined contribution scheme and contributions by the Group are recognised as an expense in the consolidated statement of income when they are due.